Latent Causal Socioeconomic Health Index: Discussion and future work

 \section{Discussion and future work}

-In this paper, we developed a LACSH index for nations through a comprehensive model-based approach which integrates spatial dependence and examines policy effects through a causal modeling framework.
+In this paper, we developed a LACSH model-based approach that models spatially correlated latent traits alongside the evaluation of policy effects through the integration of LHFI with a causal modeling framework.
 Through rigorous handling of quantitative treatment variables and the uncertainty quantification that directly results from the integrated LACSH modeling, we have demonstrated that our novel unified framework and visual assessment of covariate balance can be valuable to evidence-based social science with causal implications.
+Our methodology has been validated through simulations discussed in the previous section.

 As mentioned in Section \ref{ssec:BPSA}, to facilitate formal causal inference, our LACSH approach incorporates the Bayesian extension of the generalized propensity score in the spatial LHFI framework.
 In addition, we intend to consider the alternative framework of Pearl's causal diagram approach, which could reveal if, by controlling for certain variables, we have unintentionally opened some `backdoor paths' in the causal diagram which would result in spurious correlation [\Mycite{pearl2009}].
 In the literature, backdoor paths are any non-causal paths between the treatment and outcome variables in the causal diagram.
-As such, Pearl's approach might prompt us to control for a different set of variables and potentially lead to a different scientific conclusion.
+As such, Pearl's approach might prompt us to explore controlling for a different set of variables and potentially lead to a different scientific conclusion.

+In addition to a spatial correlation function to account for dependencies using great circle distances between countries, one might also explore the use of clustering to account for potential cultural or political ideology of countries, but that is beyond the scope of our current paper.
+Note that other types of distance measures and neighborhood structures may also be explored, although island countries that do not share borders (e.g. Australia, New Zealand, and Sri Lanka) should be handled with care.
 Regarding temporal data, currently, metrics from 2016 are hierarchically regressed on the treatment from 2015 and the GPS, which depends on temporally averaged covariates and metrics from 2010--2014.
 A substantively more complex model would be required to formally model temporal correlation in any of $Y, H, T \text{ and } X,$ as an extension to this paper.
 This would result in a spatio-temporal hierarchical causal model.
 We anticipate that careful consideration of separability (or otherwise) between space and time will be required.